Have you, or a biker you know, been a motorcycle accident victim?

 To prove negligence in any accidents involving motorcycles, four legal elements must be satisfied..
 If all the four elements are proven, negligence is legally established.
 These include duty of care, breach of the duty of care, causation, and losses.

-The first of these steps is the 'duty of care' which is the legal responsibility that other motorists owe you and you owe them.
-For instance, a driver has a legal responsibility of following traffic laws and driving carefully.
+The first of these steps is the 'duty of care,' which is the legal responsibility that other motorists owe you and you owe them.
+For instance, a driver is legally responsible for following traffic laws and driving carefully.

 When the driver fails to observe this duty, this constitutes a breach of duty.
 Examples of such breaches include running a red light, driving under the influence, speeding, driving recklessly, road rash, and virtually any other on-road behavior that endangers other motorists.